develis/ai-projects/README.md

 ## [Project 2: song-recommendation](https://develis.github.io/ai-projects/song-recommendation/)

 The song-recommendation project is a simple website that uses URL parameters to recommend a song.
 By providing specific parameters in the URL, the website generates a song recommendation based on those parameters.
 This project utilizes HTML, JavaScript, and CSS.
-Some of the features include:
+The main and only feature is:

 - Customizable song recommendations based on URL parameters
-- Integration with music APIs to fetch song data
-- User-friendly interface for easy song exploration

 Now, to change the embedded song on the page, you need to modify the page URL to include the song URL as a parameter (songUrl).
 For example, if the page URL is https://develis.github.io/ai-projects/song-recommendation/, you can change the embedded song on the page to the example song URL by modifying the page URL to https://develis.github.io/ai-projects/song-recommendation?songUrl=https://open.spotify.com/embed/track/2TI5GBkbrrFtZRM5v1heeb?utm_source=generator&theme=0.